bionomics/bionomics/venue/index.md

 Registration will open from January 2017 till March 2017.

-Participants for short-talks (30 mins) are requested to register with a
+Participants are requested to register for short-talks (30 mins) with the following information

 - Presenters name, affiliation
 - title
 - abstract

+Email address for registration and nominal fees will be announced in January, 2017.
 Registration fees will include the food and accommodation for the complete duration of the conference.

 <!-- #### title